HiPERCAM/hipercam/docs/reduction.rst

 the details can be defined when setting the apertures using |setaper|.
-Not only can you choose your targets, but you can mask nearby stars from the sky aperture, and you can to a certain extent sculpt your target apertures which can help with blended interlopers by including them in an over-sized aperure.
+Not only can you choose your targets, but you can mask nearby stars from the sky aperture, and you can to a certain extent sculpt your target apertures which can help with blended interlopers by including them in an over-sized aperture.

 A key decision to be made at this stage is whether you think your target will remain detectable on each frame throughout the run.
 Detectable means that it's position can be measured and thus the relevant aperture re-positioned.
 If not, then |setaper| gives you the option of ``linking`` any target to another, with the idea that a brighter target can define the position shifts which are applied to the fainter target.
+Linking is best reserved for the most difficult cases because it does have problems: see the sections on :ref:`linked apertures <linked_apertures>` and :ref:`aperture positioning <aperture_positioning>` for more details.

 An example of a set of apertures showing all these features is shown in
 |fig-1|.